Futarimiti/browse/readme.md

 " :Browse changes
 ```

-or use glob patterns, tab completion/expand supported
+* or use glob patterns, tab completion/expand supported

+not a `:browse oldfiles` feature, i just feel i need this

 ```vim
 :Browse scriptnames pack